Skip to main content

 The argument that any wellness program integrated into a health plan should be exempt from the ADA’s restrictions on medical inquiries was ultimately rejected by the courts.
 The prevailing view is that the safe harbor does not apply to wellness programs that are not designed to be a part of the insurance product itself, but rather a separate program that uses incentives to encourage participation.

 This legal interpretation has profound implications for the design of wellness programs.
-It means that even programs that are part of a must still be “voluntary” in the truest sense of the word.
+It means that even programs that are part of a group health plan must still be “voluntary” in the truest sense of the word.
 The incentive limits are a proxy for voluntariness, a bright-line test designed to prevent economic coercion.

 A 30% incentive, while substantial, is deemed to be the upper limit of what can be offered without rendering the program involuntary.
 This is a pragmatic compromise, an acknowledgement that some level of incentive is necessary to drive participation, but that the incentive cannot be so large as to be irresistible.